markmarijnissen/openonderwijs-csv/readme.md

     "naam":"name"
 ```

-#### Extract and transform a nested value.
+#### Example 2: Extract and transform a nested value.
+Some documents contain nested properties.
+These can be extracted using a function:
 ```
 "duo":
   "vo_board"
     "city": (doc) -> doc.address.city
 ```

-Some documents contain nested property.
-For example, an `address` contains a city.
-Write a function to extract this value.

-You can also use functions for data transormation:
+You can also perform more complex transformations:
 ```
 "duo":
   "vo_board":
     "address": (doc) -> doc.address.strees + " " + doc.address.city
 ```

-#### Map a single document to multiple CSV-rows
+#### Example 3: Map a single document to multiple CSV-rows
 Sometimes you want to split a single document into multiple rows.
 For example, when you want to extract the number of dropouts per year.

 To split a single document into multiple rows, use the `split` function.
 ```
 "duo":
   "vo_school":

     "dropouts_per_year.total_dropouts": (doc,split) ->
       for i,dropout of doc.dropouts_per_year
         split(dropout.year,dropout.total_dropouts)

     "dropouts_per_year.total_students": (doc,add) ->
       for i,dropout of doc.dropouts_per_year
         split(dropout.year,dropout.total_students)
 ```

-`add` takes two arguments:
+`split` takes two arguments:

 1. `split-index`: the name of your CSV-row, in this case we split a document into years.
 2. `value`: the value of that row , in this case number of dropouts or students.